-Multipart upload.
-Use this if the file is small enough to upload again in its entirety if the connection fails, and you want to include object metadata as part of the request.
+Single-request upload.
+Use this if the file is small enough to upload in its entirety if the connection fails.

 Resumable upload.
 Use this for a more reliable transfer, which is especially important with large files.
 Resumable uploads are a good choice for most applications, since they also work for small files at the cost of one additional HTTP request per upload.
 You can also use streaming transfers, which is a type of resumable upload that allows you to upload an object of unknown size.